 Hence, this restricts the role of co-workers of the employees in deciding their worthiness for receiving recognition.

-Experts feel that this is a significant disadvantage of the recognition process.
+Experts consider this a significant disadvantage of the recognition process.

 Appreciation is the ability of an organization to acknowledge the inherent value of an employee.

-Rather than focusing on performance alone, it appreciates employees’ worth as workforce members and human beings.
+Rather than focusing solely on performance, it appreciates employees’ worth as both members of the workforce and human beings.

 Praising employees for supporting colleagues in a challenging project or motivating co-workers during stressful times are examples of employee appreciation.